L. Rene Garcia, PhD

 Research Interests

-- My lab studies the interactions between aging, feeding and sex-specific mating behavior to understand how chemo/mechano-sensory and motor outputs change under various physiological conditions.
-We use the nematode Caenorhabditis elegans as a genetic and molecular model to de-construct motivated behaviors such as feeding and copulation into its fundamental sensory-motor components.
-We then employ a combination of transgenics, pharmacology, classical genetics, laser microsurgery and calcium imaging to understand how individual motor outputs produce gross behaviors when the aging animal is food deprived, and when it is food satiated.
-We focus on how food signals can up and down-modulate membrane excitability and calcium currents through molecules such as: G-protein-coupled dopamine receptors, nicotinic and muscarinic acetylcholine receptors, calcium calmodulin kinase II, ether-a-go-go K+ channels and insulin growth factor-like receptors.
-Our goal from these studies is to investigate the feasibility of controlling the abnormal firing of aged, diseased or defective neurons and muscles through direct manipulation of molecules involved in food-regulated signaling.
+- Dr. Garcia's lab studies the interactions between aging, feeding and sex-specific mating behavior to understand how chemo/mechano-sensory and motor outputs change under various physiological conditions.
+The lab uses the nematode Caenorhabditis elegans as a genetic and molecular model to deconstruct motivated behaviors such as feeding and copulation into their fundamental sensory-motor components.
+The team employs a combination of transgenics, pharmacology, classical genetics, laser microsurgery and calcium imaging to understand how individual motor outputs produce gross behaviors when the aging animal is food-deprived and when it is food-satiated.
+The lab focuses on how food signals can up- and down-modulate membrane excitability and calcium currents through molecules such as G-protein-coupled dopamine receptors, nicotinic and muscarinic acetylcholine receptors, calcium calmodulin kinase II, ether-a-go-go K+ channels and insulin growth factor-like receptors.
+The goal of these studies is to investigate the feasibility of controlling the abnormal firing of aged, diseased or defective neurons and muscles through direct manipulation of molecules involved in food-regulated signaling.

 Representative Publications